Giusan82/PhotoGallery/README.md

 <li>The image are displayed using the Image Loader Library <a href="https://github.com/bumptech/glide">Glide</a>, which it handles image loading/caching.</li>
 <li>A downloading function is included, that allows to save the image in your device.</li>
 </ul>
+<p>The API Key is not included in the project but only into the apk file, just
+for allowing to try it.</p>
 <p>Here some screenshots:</p>
 <p align="center">
   <img src="2017-12-21_031145.jpg" height="450" style="max-width:100%;">